 Note: It doesn’t matter what web-browser you are using as this error can occur on Microsoft Edge, Google Chrome, and so on.

-How do I fix a remote device or resource won’t accept the connection error?
+How do I fix a remote device won’t accept the connection error?

 1. Turn off proxy settings

-- In the Search field type inetcpl.cpl and press Enter.
+- Press the Windows key + R, type inetcpl.cpl and press Enter.